JenJenFenFen/react-vscode-portfolio/public/pages/overview.md

 ## Summary

-I was born at Palembang, September 21st 1996.
-Graduated from Multi Data Palembang in 2018 with GPA 3,63.
-Happy to learn a new things either from materials or other people's experiences, able to think out of the box, and communicate and work well in a team.
-I'm going to work hard to contribute well in growth and development of the company (I'm working with) by using the best of my skills and my knowledges.
+Graduated from Multi Data Palembang in 2018 as Information Technology with GPA 3.63.
+Currently working as System Development Staff at Palembang and joining Fullstack Web Development Bootcamp at HariSenin.
+Has experience in maintaining fiture/system web and making table's reports.
+Has interest in Backend System and Database.

 ## About this Portfolio